Jungwoo: 2020–present: Comeback, solo activities

 In 2022, Jungwoo actively participated every month on the programs for NCT's variety show on YouTube, The NCT Show.
 With the return of MBC's Idol Star Athletics Championships after 2 years in September 2022, Jungwoo, along with Sungchan, and Shotaro, were selected as representatives for NCT, where they competed against other male groups and won the gold medal for Men's Archery Team category.
 Jungwoo also joined the reality show, Welcome to NCT Universe, to guide the new SM Rookies to the world of "Neo City".

 Alongside his fellow NCT 127 members, Doyoung and Jaehyun, Jungwoo debuted in a new NCT fixed sub-unit NCT DoJaeJung on April 17, 2023, with their debut EP Perfume.
 August of the same year, Channel TEO launched "Welcome Ghost Club" featuring Jungwoo as part of their pilot project, Fantastic Lab.
 Welcome Ghost Club is a mystery adventure YouTube series where club president, Jungwoo, hunts for ghosts to debunk the broadcasting industry myth, "Seeing ghosts bring prosperity".
 The following month, Italian luxury fashion house, Tod's, announced Jungwoo as their first-ever Korean male ambassador.
 Following the announcement, Jungwoo was featured and further introduced as Tod's Ambassador in W Korea September issue.

 Take One Company released the NCT Zone OST "Do It (Let's Play)" for the NCT adventure mobile game in January 2024.
 The official soundtrack is sung by Jungwoo alongside Xiaojun, Jeno, Yangyang, and Chenle.
 At the same month, Peripera revealed Jungwoo and Doyoung as the new faces of the cosmetic brand.
 The duo was initially introduced with the new Lucky Lottery Collection.

 On March 23, 2024, Jungwoo's official soundtrack "Smile Good Bye" for Fubao and Grandfather Season 2 was released.
 The soundtrack contains the message of remembering and supporting Fubao, a popular giant panda born in South Korea returning to China.

 In June 2024, KBS KPop Youtube channel announced a new web variety program, Nopogy, featuring Jungwoo and Monsta X Shownu.
 The program focuses on visiting old traditional Korean restaurants where the two hosts gets to taste the restaurants' signature meals or specialties, while having conversation with their exclusive guests.

 In December 2024, he released his first drama official soundtrack "First Step" for Channel A historical romance drama, Check-in Hanyang.
 It is a ballad characterized by a soft, repetitive piano melody, and a soothing guitar accompaniment.

+In November 2025, Jungwoo made his official solo debut with the digital single "Sugar" and its accompanying music video.
+The song is described as a vocal pop track with elements of groove and swing drums.

+Following this debut, his first solo fan meeting titled "Golden Sugar Time" was held twice on November 28, 2025 at the Seoul Olympic Handball Gymnasium.